Kaif10/Deplying-ML-model-on-heroku-demo/README.md

 # Deplying-ML-model-on-heroku-demo

-Deployment on Heroku
+### Deployment on Heroku
 In order to make the application available for others, we still need a couple of minor steps.

-Let’s start by signing you up for a free account at GIT and Heroku.
+signing you up for a free account at GIT and Heroku.
 In order to interact with the two, we need to install GIT and the Heroku command-line interface known as Heroku-CLI.
-If you are using VSCode, then I would recommend installing the Heroku and Heroku-CLI extensions.

 Gunicorn
 Although flask is wonderful, it’s mainly used for local development.
 It isn’t designed to handle the requests that a normal web server receives.
 In order to handle a larger amount of requests, we need to install the gunicorn python library.